LARA-Enterprise/lara-enterprise-live/content/pages/about.md

       us friends, and what makes us a family and it what makes us a business.

-      We believe there’s a better, more sustainable way to live out of what the sea has to offer, while  keeping our products fresh and delicious.
+      We believe there’s a better.
     styles:
       self:
         height: auto